houssame-dev/weather-app/README.md

 ## Introduction

 Welcome to Weather TwoDay, your go-to weather app website designed to keep you informed and prepared for any weather conditions.
-WeatherWise provides you with real-time weather updates, detailed forecasts, and accurate local weather conditions, all wrapped in an intuitive and user-friendly interface.
+Weather TwoDay provides you with real-time weather updates, detailed forecasts, and accurate local weather conditions, all wrapped in an intuitive and user-friendly interface.

 ## Features